NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bend Space.md

 **Prerequisites** Transcendent Realization
 * * *
 Not even space itself is a match for the unleashed power of your mind.
-You can cast [[Teleport|Teleport]] as an innate occult spell.
+You can cast [[Spells/Teleport|Teleport]] as an innate occult spell.
 You don't need to touch creatures to target them with this innate spell as long as they're in range of your empathic sense.

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder Lost Omens Impossible Lands*
+*OGL*